 Juice and zest of 2 lemons

 Finally, fold in the lemon zest/juice and the lavender flowers.
 You will see from my pictures that I used the lavender flowers whole.
 After making the cake for the first time I have decided the flavors are a bit overwhelming so I would reccomend that you grind the flowers using a food processor or electric chopper of some sort before adding them.
-Bake the cake in a VERY WELL GREASED bundt pan.
-My bundt is well seasoned and I've never had a cake stick but this cake did.
-Bake in a 325 degree oven for about 50-60 minutes or until a pick inserted comes out clean.

 I also made a lavender simple syrup glaze for the cake to add moisture and a more intense lavender flavor.
 I made the syrup by steeping 2 tablespoons of lavender and half a lemon in 1 cup of boiling water and then straining the flowers out.
 I then brought the water back to a boil and dissolved one cup of white sugar into the water.

 To serve, I poured a bit of the syrup on the bottom of the serving plate and sat the cake in it.
 I then drizzled a bit of the syrup over the cake.
-The results were an incredibly bright flavored and very moist cake.
-It was a huge hit at the Bed and Breakfast where I served it.
-Hope you enjoy.

 No comments: